Who Is Eligible for Provisional Waiver of Three- or Ten-Year Time Bar

 Eligibility to Apply for the Provisional Waiver

-- at least 17 years of age (which doesn’t really exclude anyone, because you can’t accrue unlawful presence in the U.S., and therefore don’t need a waiver, until you’re at least 18)
+- at least 17 years of age (which doesn’t really exclude anyone, because someone can’t accrue unlawful presence in the U.S., and therefore don’t need a waiver, until at least age 18)

-- physically present in the United States at the time of applying, and
+- physically present in the United States at the time of applying

 - otherwise admissible to the United States.
-In other words, you cannot separately ask for a waiver of any criminal, fraud, or other grounds of inadmissibility – and in fact if USCIS has reason to believe that you are inadmissible on some other ground, it will deny the provisional waiver and you’ll have to deal directly with the consulate after all.
-Unfortunately, as of mid-2013, this was a common problem, as described in "USCIS Denying Many I-601A Provisional Waiver Requests Because of Possible Other Grounds of Inadmissibility."
+In other words, you cannot separately ask for a waiver of any criminal, fraud, or other grounds of inadmissibility.
 Furthermore, if the consular officer at your visa interview decides that you are otherwise inadmissible or are ineligible for the visa on some basis other than unlawful presence, the USCIS-approved provisional waiver will be automatically revoked.

-The agency in charge of deciding on provisional stateside waiver applications is U.S. Citizenship and Immigration Services (USCIS) – even if the applicant has been in removal proceedings.
-Only applicants whose removal proceedings were administratively closed (for example, after a DACA application) and have not been recalendared will, however, be eligible to apply.
+The agency in charge of deciding on provisional stateside waiver applications is U.S. Citizenship and Immigration Services (USCIS), even if the applicant is in removal proceedings.
+Only applicants whose removal proceedings have been administratively closed and have not been recalendared, however, will be eligible to apply.
 After the USCIS approval of the waiver, they will need to obtain termination or dismissal of their cases by the immigration court before leaving the U.S. for their consular interview.